PSU-CMPSC-445/web-app/README.md

 | :---: | :---
-Initial  | Start of Program, waits for user action Loading Model  | Loads the model.json file into the model type to execute Awaiting Upload | Waits for the user to select a phototo upload Ready | User selected photo and waiting for command to execute prediction Classifying | Makes the prediction calling the classify method Complete | End of state, returns back to Awaiting Upload state
+Initial  | Start of Program, waits for user action Loading Model  | Loads the model.json file into the model type to execute Awaiting Upload | Waits for the user to select a photo for uploading Ready | User selected photo and waiting for command to execute prediction Classifying | Makes the prediction calling the classify method Complete | End of state, returns back to Awaiting Upload state